 There were effective systems in place to reduce the risk and spread of infection within the practice.
-The principal dentist and one of the dental nurses were the infection control leads.
+One of the principal dentists was the infection control leads.
 There was an infection control policy which included the decontamination of dental instruments, hand hygiene, use of protective equipment, and the segregation and disposal of clinical waste.
 The practice had carried out practice-wide infection control audits every six months and found high standards throughout the practice.
-We noted that the last audit had been completed in December 2015.
+We noted that the last audit had been completed in January 2016.